-

 What financial and non-financial information must an entity disclose to the public?
 How does it do this?

-All UK companies are required to disclose certain financial and non-financial information, both generally and through their annual report and accounts.
+All UK companies must disclose certain financial and non-financial information, both generally and through their annual report and accounts.
 This information must be made available to shareholders and filed publicly on the open register at Companies House.
 Publicly traded companies are also required to publish their annual reports and accounts to the market through regulatory information services.
-The information a company is required to disclose varies significantly, depending on the size of the company, whether it is publicly traded or not (and, if it is, on which markets).
-For these purposes, a company’s size is determined by reference to its turnover, its balance sheet total and its average number of employees.
-In addition, specific requirements apply to banking and insurance companies.
+The disclosure requirements vary significantly depending on the company’s size, whether it is publicly traded and the market on which it is listed (if applicable).
+A company’s size is determined by its turnover, balance sheet total and average number of employees.
+Specific requirements also apply to banking and insurance companies.

-- Copies of its constitutional documents, including its articles of association and copies of certain resolutions passed by the shareholders.
+- copies of its constitutional documents, including its articles of association and copies of certain shareholder resolutions;

-- Details of its directors, company secretary and registered office, and (except for certain publicly traded companies) details of persons with significant control over it.
+- details of its directors, company secretary and registered office, and (except for certain publicly traded companies) persons with significant control;

-- Full details of its share capital, including details of any share issues, redemptions and buy-backs and any reductions in the company’s share capital.
+- full details of its share capital, including share issues, redemptions, buy-backs and any reductions in share capital; and

-- Basic financial information for each financial year, including the company’s profit and loss account (or statement of comprehensive income) and its balance sheet (or statement of financial position).
+- basic financial information for each financial year, including the profit and loss account (or statement of comprehensive income) and balance sheet (or statement of financial position).

-The level of financial information, particularly in the notes to the financial statements, increases dramatically as the size of a company increases.
-The level of detail is too great to encapsulate in this chapter, but suffice to say that a large, publicly traded company’s annual reports and accounts can run to hundreds of pages.
+The level of financial detail, particularly in the notes to the financial statements, increases significantly as the size of a company increases.
+Large, publicly traded companies’ annual reports and accounts can run to hundreds of pages.

-All companies (except the very smallest) must also prepare and file an annual directors’ report.
-This contains relatively basic information on the company’s directors and its audit.
-However, large companies must also include information on how, during the financial year, the directors had regard to the need to foster the company’s business relationships with suppliers, customers and others and, if the company had more than 250 UK employees in the year, how the directors engaged with those employees.
-Large companies must typically also include information in their directors’ report on the company’s GHG emissions and energy usage during the financial year.
+All companies (except the very smallest) must prepare and file an annual directors’ report which includes basic information on the company’s directors and its audit.
+Large companies must also include information on how directors fostered business relationships with suppliers, customers and others, and how they engaged with employees if the company had more than 250 UK employees.
+Additionally, large companies must also include information in their directors’ report on the company’s GHG emissions and energy usage during the financial year.

-Large and medium-sized companies must also publish an annual strategic report.
-The report must set out information on the company’s strategy and business plan, as well as on various corporate governance and ESG-related items, including the impact of the company’s business on the environment, disclosures around the company’s employees, social, community and human rights issues, and the company’s policies in relation to each of those matters.
-Large companies must also include a section 172(1) statement in their strategic report, setting out how its directors took the various factors set out in section 172 of the Companies Act into account when fulfilling their duty to promote the company’s success.
-Certain publicly traded companies must also publish a non-financial information statement within their strategic report.
-This overlaps considerably with existing content requirements for the strategic report but covers additional matters, such as human rights and anti-corruption and anti-bribery matters.
+Large and medium-sized companies must publish an annual strategic report, detailing the company’s strategy, business plan, corporate governance and ESG-related items including environmental impact, employee disclosures, social, community and human rights issues plus any related policies.
+Large companies must also include a section 172(1) statement, explaining how directors considered the factors in section 172 of the Companies Act when fulfilling their duty to promote the company’s success.
+Certain publicly traded companies must also publish a non-financial information statement within their strategic report, covering additional matters such as human rights, anti-corruption and anti-bribery.

 -